DannyBoyNYC/5-D3-bar-chart/readme.md

 Each bin is an array with the following structure:

-each item is a matching data point.
-For example, the first bin has no matching days — this is likely because we used .nice() to round out our x scale.
+- each item is a matching data point.
+For example, the first bin has no matching days — this is likely because we used `.nice()` to round out our x scale.

-there is an x0 key that shows the lower bound of included humidity values (inclusive) there is an x1 key that shows the upper bound of included humidity values (exclusive).
+- there is an x0 key that shows the lower bound of included humidity values
+- there is an x1 key that shows the upper bound of included humidity values.
+For example, a bin with a x1 value of 1 will include values up to 1, but not 1 itself

-For example, a bin with a x1 value of 1 will include values up to 1, but not 1 itself Note how there are 15 bins in my example — our bin generator was aiming for 13 bins but decided that 15 bins were more appropriate.
+> Note how there are 15 bins — our bin generator was aiming for 13 bins but decided that 15 bins were more appropriate.
 This was a good decision, creating bins with a sensible size of 0.05.
 If our bin generator had been more strict about the number of bins, our bins would have ended up with a size of 0.06666667, which is harder to reason about.
 To extract insights from a chart, readers will mentally convert awkward numbers into rounder numbers to make sense of them.
-Let's do that work for them.
+We do that work for them.

-If we want, we can specify an exact number of bins by instead passing an array of thresholds.
+> If we want, we can specify an exact number of bins by instead passing an array of thresholds.
 For example, we could specify 5 bins with `.thresholds([0, 0.2, 0.4, 0.6, 0.8, 1])`.

-## Creating the y scale
+### Creating the y scale

-Okay great, now we can use these bins to create our y scale.
-First, let's create a y accessor function and throw it at the top of our file.
+Now we can use these bins to create our y scale.
+First, let's create a y accessor function and place it at the top of our file.
 Now that we know the shape of the data that we'll use to create our data elements, we can specify how to access the y value in one place.

 ```js
 const yAccessor = (d) => d.length;